 Lamu Old Town, a UNESCO World Heritage site, proudly stands as one of East Africa’s oldest and most preserved Swahili settlements.
 For over 700 years, it has stood as a testament to the passage of time, remaining largely untouched.

-However, Lamu is more than a destination, it’s a living melting pot of history.
-It’s offering a rare glimpse into life as it was for centuries.
-The streets tell stories through stunning wood carvings and artistry, making Lamu reason enough to visit on your 10-day Kenya itinerary.
+Lamu truly offers a rare glimpse into life as it was for centuries.
+The streets tell stories through stunning wood carvings and artistry, making Lamu a reason enough to visit on your 10-day Kenya itinerary.

 Lamu Old Town

-The heart of Lamu, Old Town and a stroll of it has to be on every traveler’s list.
-Lamu Old Town is renowned for its well-preserved Swahili architecture and is one of the must-see gems in Kenya!
+The heart of Lamu, Old Town, and a stroll through it has to be on every traveler’s list.
 The narrow, winding streets are lined with pretty coral stone buildings, characterized by elaborately carved doors, intricate wooden balconies, and inner courtyards.

 Lamu Shela